OpenShot

 The new 'Timing Mode' simplifies speed ramping.
 By right-clicking a clip and selecting 'Time', you can access preset speed adjustments (1/2x, 2x, 4x, etc.) or use the new drag-to-retime feature.
 In this mode, dragging the edge of a clip doesn't trim the footage; instead, it stretches or compresses the playback speed to fit the new duration.
 For example, if you have a 10-second drone shot that needs to fit a 5-second gap, you simply drag the clip edge to the gap's limit, and OpenShot automatically calculates the necessary speed increase.

-OpenShot's animation system is robust, allowing almost any property (volume, alpha, position, scale) to be keyframed.
+OpenShot's animation system is solid, allowing almost any property (volume, alpha, position, scale) to be keyframed.
 Users can now drag keyframes directly on the timeline to adjust timing, rather than just in the properties panel.
 A real-world use case is animating a travel map: you can set a 'Location X' keyframe at the start and end of a clip to pan across a map image.
 The interpolation mode can be set to 'Bézier' for smooth easing (slow-in/slow-out) by right-clicking the small green keyframe markers on the clip.

-This unique feature leverages the installed Blender application to render high-quality 3D text effects.
+This unique feature uses the installed Blender application to render high-quality 3D text effects.
 Users navigate to 'Title > Animated Title' to choose from presets like 'Wireframe Text' or 'Dissolving Text'.
 OpenShot sends the data to Blender (requires Blender 3.x/4.x/5.x installed separately), which renders the animation in the background and returns it as a seamless video file to your project.
 It allows users to create cinema-quality 3D intros without ever learning the complex Blender interface.

 The timeline is 'format agnostic,' meaning you can mix 4K video, 1080p footage, MP3 audio, and PNG images on the same track without pre-conversion.
 Tracks are not designated as 'Audio' or 'Video'; any layer can hold any media.
 For example, a podcaster can have Track 1 for their main video, Track 2 for a logo overlay, and Track 3 for background music.
 Layers lower in the list render on top (z-index), making compositing intuitive: simply drag your watermark PNG to a track above your video clip to make it appear on top.